sjsu-library/unionist/_items/unionist--text-0385.md

 articleType:
 volume: '1'
 issue: '36'
-transcription: "<p>RANKIN’S LETTERS.</p><p>  JUST published at the office of the Liberator, by request of the Providence<br>  Anti-Slavery Society, a new edition of ‘Letters on Slavery, addressed to Mr.<br>  Thomas Rankin, Merchant at Middlebrook, Augusta Co., Va.—By John Rankin,<br>  Pastor of the Presbyterian Churches of Ripley and Strait Creek, Brown County,<br>  Ohio.
-Price $18 per hundred—25 cents single.<br></p><p>Boston, Sept.
-7, 1833</p>"
+transcription: "<p>RANKIN’S LETTERS.</p> <p>   JUST published at the office of the Liberator, by request of the Providence   Anti-Slavery Society, a new edition of ‘Letters on Slavery, addressed to Mr.   Thomas Rankin, Merchant at Middlebrook, Augusta Co., Va.—By John Rankin,   Pastor of the Presbyterian Churches of Ripley and Strait Creek, Brown County,   Ohio.
+Price $18 per hundred—25 cents single. </p>
+  <p>Boston, Sept.
+7, 1833</p> "
 scholarlyNotes:
 commentary:
 relatedPeople: Thomas Rankin; John Rankin